 3. We zoomed in to details too early

-What I mean by this is that every single piece of copy, every pixel and every micro interaction was scrutinised over and over.
-Ultimately it was near-death by a thousand cuts.
+Every single piece of copy, pixel and micro interaction was scrutinised over and over.
+It was near-death by a thousand cuts.

 “Nobody cares about your product as much as you do”

-Instead of designing overall flows, screens and states, we were spending up to several weeks zooming in on these micro details.
-We were shooting for perfect when there is no perfect.
+Instead of designing overall flows, screens and states, we spent up to several weeks zooming in to make things perfect when perfect doesn't exist.

-Don’t get me wrong, these details are important, details that our customers appreciated in the end, but when everything is a priority, nothing is.
+These details are important to users in the end, but when everything is a priority, nothing is.

-April was fast approaching and by this time we were getting itchy.
-We had cut a few minor items off the backlog but not enough to stop our t-shirt-sized estimate indicating a July launch date — something we wouldn’t accept.
+April was approaching fast.
+While we cut a few minor items off the backlog it wasn't enough to stop our t-shirt-sized estimate indicating a July launch date which wasn't good enough.

 “We have to get this thing live in 4 weeks” — James

-James called us into a meeting and basically said “We have to get this thing live in 4 weeks — I don’t care how we do it, it’s important for KIDLY, it’s important for our customers and it’s important for morale!”.
+James called a meeting and said “we have to get this thing live in 4 weeks — I don’t care how we do it, it’s important for KIDLY, it’s important for our customers and it’s important for morale.”

 - It drastically reduced the complexity of the site as we only needed to cater for logged in states.
 This meant that we could remove guest checkout from the backlog.
 We didn’t have to worry about SEO and social sharing, and of course it reduced the amount of development.

-- We could launch just to our VIPs which would also bring an aire of exclusivity to the experience — they are VIPs after all.
+- We could launch just to our VIPs which would also bring an aire of exclusivity to the experience.

-- Launching to VIPs only meant that we reduced the risk and enabled us to receive vital feedback before opening up to public.
+- Launching to VIPs meant we reduced the risk and enabled us to receive vital feedback before opening up to the public.

 Here’s the other big things we suggested: